 November is Native American Heritage Month, a month dedicated to celebrating the rich and diverse culture, history, and contributions of Native people.
-Wunk Sheek, the Multicultural Student Center (MSC), and their campus partners will be hosting a series of events across the university to celebrate the rich history, culture, and heritage of Native people at UW–Madison.
+Holding its’ origin with a weeklong celebration during November 23–30, 1986, a proclamation was passed in 1990 to designate the entire month of November as National Native American Heritage Month.
+Each year, Wunk Sheek and campus partners host a series of events across the university to celebrate the rich history, culture, and heritage of Native people at UW–Madison.